Tunnel Vision (Justin Timberlake song): Critical response and ban

 Critics have compared the "Tunnel Vision" video to the one for Robin Thicke's "Blurred Lines".

 Critics have called the video NSFW, comparing it to the 2013 video for "Blurred Lines" by Robin Thicke with Pharrell Williams and T.I.
 In an interview with Capital FM, Thicke responded to a question about the videos' similarity: "No comment.
 I'll let you do all the talking.
 It's a subject that has no good ending."
 Fact magazine called the video's concept simple, and said its production team was unconcerned.
 According to Spins Jordan Sargent, "Like his new album The 20/20 Experience, in which half the songs run longer than seven minutes, the 'Tunnel Vision' video is self-consciously artistic and mature.
 But the video is also at times effective, particularly when the editing gets choppier during the bridge."

 About the nude women in the video, an MTV UK reviewer said that Timberlake drew on Thicke's video.
 According to Tamar Anitai of MTV Buzzworthy, Timberlake wanted to live his life and celebrate his album's success: "Oh, come on!
 Don't complain.
 You bitched and moaned endlessly when Justin Timberlake stopped making music for six years, so don't get all Veruca Salty when he comes back with boobs to spare and boobs to share."

 In her review, Rachel Maresca of the New York Daily News wrote that Timberlake slurred some of the song's explicit lyrics in the video.
 According to Kathy McCabe of News Corp Australia, Timberlake escalated the pop-porn movement with the video: "With mummy blogger outrage over Robin Thicke's exploitation of topless women for his Blurred Lines video – and its questionable lyrics – still raging, Timberlake has gone even further in his clip".
 McCabe wrote that male pop singers have been influenced by Rihanna and Katy Perry, who have "stripped down in the name of a hit.
 Or art.
 Or freedom of expression, depending on the press release spin".
 Clashs Robin Murray wrote that pop music has lacked raunchiness and sex appeal for some time, and Timberlake's return was needed: "Lavish, lush and 21st century in a direct, shocking fashion, the video finds Justin Timberlake on perfect preening form."

-After the video's release it was banned from YouTube with a message saying, "This video has been removed as a violation of YouTube's policy on nudity or sexual content".
+After the video's release, it was banned from YouTube with a message saying, "This video has been removed as a violation of YouTube's policy on nudity or sexual content".
 The website quickly restored the video with a content warning and the requirement that viewers sign in (to verify their age).
 Although a YouTube representative declined to comment on individual videos, he issued a statement: "While our guidelines generally prohibit nudity, we make exceptions when it is presented in an educational, documentary or artistic context, and take care to add appropriate warnings and age restrictions".

-The music video on YouTube has received over 18 million views as of April 2024.